erjank/teaching/novice.md

 > ones who stick with most massive online courses, but many
 > discussions of the effectiveness of such courses ignore this
 > survivor bias.
+>
+> *If you use robots to teach, you teach people to be robots.*
+> – variously attributed

 ## Teaching Practices